 Emer Smyth further demonstrates this socioeconomic gap: her research shows that school success in Ireland is largely determined by the socio-economic background of students.
 A student’s scores on initial reading and numeracy tests predict with a high degree of accuracy how the student will perform in state exams during secondary school.
 Middle-class females tend to do best in the initial reading and numeracy tests, while working-class males do least well.

 The Schools We Need

 To maximise their chances of doing well in life, students need to learn a broad range of cultural knowledge, enabling them to understand complex information and communicate effectively with those around them later in life.
 Even understanding articles in broadsheet newspapers requires a great deal of implicit cultural knowledge that writers assume their readers possess.
 While middle-class students may pick up cultural knowledge at home by discussing current affairs at the dinner table or by reading their parents’ collection of the classics, this is not the case in many socio-economically deprived homes.
 The only source of cultural knowledge for many disadvantaged students is thus school.
-This is why it is imperative that school is a place that maximises academic learning, passing on knowledge to disadvantaged students by holding them to high academic standards and enforcing strict discipline to make sure that learning takes place in a calm, orderly environment.
-The Michaela school shows that doing this is possible in a deprived part of London.
+This is why it is imperative that school is a place that maximises academic learning, passing on knowledge to disadvantaged students by holding them to high academic standards and implementing a behaviour system which ensures that learning takes place in a calm, orderly environment.
+The Michaela school shows that such a model is possible in a deprived part of London.